-Now that we’ve walked through a rather simple example (perhaps too simple), you should have a basic understanding of the change in thinking that machine learning brings.
-Rather than focusing on rule sets and signatures, machine learning can shift the focus towards continual adaptation based on the computers learning directly from the data.
-Hopefully, the days of thresholds and regular expressions rules are behind us.
+Now that you’ve seen a rather simple example (perhaps too simple), you should have a basic understanding of the change in thinking that machine learning brings.
+Rather than focusing on rule sets and signatures, machine learning can shift the focus toward continual adaptation based on the computers learning directly from the data.
+Hopefully, the days of thresholds and regular expressions rules will soon be behind us.

-Before we can talk about the benefits of machine learning, we should talk about the two types of machine learning algorithms: supervised and unsupervised and which approach to use is determined more by the type of data you have than any personal preference.
+Before you can read about the benefits of machine learning, you need to learn about the two types of machine learning algorithmssupervised and unsupervised.
+Which type you use is determined more by the type of data you have than personal preference.

 Supervised algorithms require that the training set have known samples just like the opening example of this chapter.
-The data in that example was from collected from hosts that were identified as either infected with malware or not.
-Another example is the zero access data in Chapter 5, where you knew how many infections in each state and county and you could correlate that with other data about the states and counties.
-Supervised learning is only possible when you have labeled or known data.
+The data in that example was from collected from hosts that were identified as infected with malware or not.
+Another example is the ZeroAccess data in Chapter 5, where you knew how many infections there were in each state and county and you could correlate that with other data about the states and counties.
+Supervised learning is possible only when you have labeled or known data.

+[AU: More TE changes below.
+Changes okay?
+Thanks, Kevin (PJE)]

-Unsupervised algorithms are usually applied to data when what you’d like to know is unknown.
-For an example of this, think of the recommendation systems at Amazon or Netflix.
-Those systems begin with a history of movie rentals or purchases and apply unsupervised learning techniques to group similar people (their habits actually) based on patterns in the data.
+Unsupervised algorithms are usually applied to data when you don’t know ahead of time what outcome you are seeking.
+Unsupervised learning “lets the data speak for itself,” as much as possible.
+As an example, think of the recommendation systems at Amazon or Netflix.
+Those systems begin with data on the history of movie rentals or purchases and apply unsupervised learning techniques to group similar people (their habits actually) based on patterns in the data.
 This enables them to recommend products that other people like you have purchased.
+You don’t decide ahead of time what the groups should be.
+Unsupervised methods enable you to discover groupings and relationships, and do other and typically deeper explorations like no other approach.
 Given the unsupervised nature of these approaches, it is difficult to definitively prove something with unsupervised methods, but that’s not what these are designed to do.
-Unsupervised methods enable you to discover relationships and explore the data like no other approach and as we’ll see, you can discover some interesting things with unsupervised learning methods.
+As you’ll see, you can discover some interesting relationships with unsupervised learning methods.

-type="concept"
+type="general"

 To Parametric or Not to Parametric, That Is the Question

-Besides supervised and unsupervised, machine learning algorithms may also be separated into parametric methods and non-parametric methods.
+In addition to supervised and unsupervised, machine learning algorithms may also be separated into parametric methods and non-parametric methods.
 The term parametric refers to one or more parameters in the model or algorithm that must be estimated as a result of the training step.
-The linear regression we performed in Chapter 5 is an example of a parametric model.
+The linear regression performed in Chapter 5 is an example of a parametric model.
 Part of the output of the lm() command is the linear coefficients (parameters), which are then used in both prediction and inference within regression analysis.
 Compare this to the random forest algorithm (discussed later in this chapter).
-When you train a random forest algorithm there are no parameters to estimate, instead you grow a series of decision trees that are then used for further classification.
-Oh, and we were kidding with the title, you will never make a decision between parametric or non-parametric, you’ll decide based on how well various approaches perform and not on the existence of parameters.
+When you train a random forest algorithm, there are no parameters to estimate.
+Instead, you grow a series of decision trees that are then used for further classification.